Banking and How It Works

 So let’s look at the basics of banking so you’ll know what to expect and where to find the best deals.

-How Banking Works
+How Does Banking Work?

 A bank or a credit union should serve as a pantry for your financial life: